Policy Regarding Gifts to the Colgate University Libraries

-Potential donors are encouraged to discuss major gifts with the Head of Collection Development, the University Librarian, and, if appropriate, the Head of Special Collections & University Archivist prior to the donation.
-Persons wishing to donate gifts of a smaller nature may contact the Head of Collection Development.
+Potential donors are encouraged to discuss major gifts with the Director of Collections Services, the University Librarian, and, if appropriate, the Head of Special Collections & University Archivist prior to the donation.
+Persons wishing to donate gifts of a smaller nature may contact the Director of Collections Services.
 In some instances donors may be asked to provide a list of titles considered for donation to assist in determining the appropriateness of the materials for the Colgate University Libraries.
 Depending on the size and value of the gift-in-kind, the donor may be asked to fill out a deed of gift.

 Issues concerning appropriateness, transportation, disposition, appraisal, and processing should be resolved before a donor ships or delivers materials.
 Generally, donors are expected to arrange for the packing and transportation of materials to Colgate University.